zachlatta/hackclub/case_studies/san_mateo_high_school/2015_10_26_meet_9/recap.md

 ## What Happened

 - Went through without slides (not ready :/).
 Used last week's workshop slide.
-- Talked about hackingEDU, Swag collected and people I've met.
+- Talked about HackingEDU, Swag collected and people I've met.
 - We didn't have a full hackathon participant there so no one could talk.
 - Talked about Los Altos Hacks.
 - Prepared slides later for email/facebook: